Marks & Spencer was the fifth most highly-valued public company in Europe by 1982.

-M&S employed 37,094 people in 1972, placing it just outside the top 50 employers in Britain.
-The company enjoyed a turnover of £360 million and employed capital worth £160 million in 1973.
+Marks & Spencer employed 37,094 people in 1972, placing it just outside the top 50 employers in Britain.
+The retailer was the fourth largest public company in Britain, with a market capitalisation of £837 million in 1973.

-M&S began to look overseas for growth from the early 1970s.
+Marks & Spencer had saturated the British mid-market clothing sector by the early 1970s, and began to look overseas for further growth.
 The company acquired a 50 percent stake in three Canadian clothing retailers in 1973.
 A controlling interest was acquired three years later.

-A store was opened in Paris in 1975.
-This store ranked among the company’s top ten worldwide in terms of sales and profitability by the mid-1990s.
+A Marks & Spencer outlet was opened in Paris in 1975.
+The store ranked among the company’s top ten worldwide in terms of sales and profitability by the mid-1990s.

 The first non-family member was appointed as chairman and chief executive in 1984.